YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

   new a = 5, b = 'A';
   ```

-  The above code creates two separate cells each identified by `a` and `b`.
+  The above code creates two separate cells identified by `a` and `b`.
 The cell `a` will contain the value 5 and the cell `b` will contain the value 65: the ASCII equivalent of the character 'A'.

   To compensate for the lack of data types, Pawn provides the ability to tag cells.
-  These tags are mere compile time helpers and are not directly<sup>[[1]](#note-1)</sup> present in the AMX binary.
+  These tags are mere compile time helpers and are not directly<sup>[[1]](#bc-cc-note-1)</sup> present in the AMX binary.

   ```pawn
   new Float:x = 5.0, Float:y = 10.0, Float:z;
   z = x + y;
   ```

-  The above code creates two tagged cells identified by `x`, `y` and `z`.
+  The above code creates three tagged cells identified by `x`, `y` and `z`.
 They are initialized with the value `5.0`, `10.0` and `0.0` (default initialization to binary zero) respectively in the correct [binary representation of those floating point numbers](https://en.wikipedia.org/wiki/Floating-point_arithmetic#Internal_representation).
-  The compiler remembers the tags of the variables it encounters and ensures that the correct code is generated wherever they are used: the compiler emits the correct code to add two floating point numbers `x` and `y` as it processes the second line.
+  The compiler remembers the tags of the variables it encounters and ensures that the correct code <sup>[[2]](#bc-cc-note-2)</sup> is generated wherever they are used: in the above case, the compiler emits the correct code to add two floating point numbers `x` and `y` as it processes the second line.
   Remember that integer addition and floating point addition are carried out differently.
-The compiler uses the tag associated with the cells to figure out what kind of addition operation has to be carried out.
+The compiler uses the tag associated with the cells to figure out what kind of addition operation has to be carried out on the operands.

   The information about the tag of the variables is lost after compilation.
 The produced AMX binary will contain instructions to carry out floating point addition on the data stored in `x` and `y` and store the result in `z`.
   During execution, the floating point addition takes place without caring whether the tag of `x` and `y` in the script were originally `Float`.
-It is the duty of the compiler to place the correct code (`floatadd` in this case) in the binary based on the information it has while compiling.

-  <a name="note-1"></a> [[1]](#note-1) *The Pawn language provides the `tagof` operator which returns the compile-time id associated with a tag that can be stored.
+  <a name="bc-cc-note-1"></a> [[1]](#bc-cc-note-1) *The Pawn language provides the `tagof` operator which returns the compile-time id associated with a tag that can be stored.
   The compiler also creates a list of publicly accessible tags in the tag table in the AMX binary.*

+  <a name="bc-cc-note-2"></a> [[2]](#bc-cc-note-2) *The Pawn language allows operator overloading based on tags.
+The compiler is aware of all the operator overloads that are present and invokes the correct overload based on the tag(s) of the operand(s).
+If no overload exists for the given operand(s), the compiler defaults to the operators of untagged cells.*

 * ## <a name="concept-memory-addresses"></a> Memory Addresses
-  The AMX follows a flat byte-addressable memory model.
-This would imply that the memory in AMX can be thought of as a linear collection
+  The AMX follows a flat byte-addressable memory model, i.e. the AMX memory can be thought of as a linear collection
   ([flat memory](https://en.wikipedia.org/wiki/Flat_memory_model)) of bytes with each byte having a unique address ([byte addressable](https://en.wikipedia.org/wiki/Byte_addressing)).

   ```pawn
   new a[5];
   ```

-  The above code creates an array of five cells (default initialized to zero) identified by `a`.
+  The above code creates an array of five cells identified by `a`.
 These cells are stored contiguously, i.e. they are stored one after another.
   Assuming the size of cells to be 4 bytes, if the address of the location where `a[0]` is stored is `1000`, the address of the location where `a[1]` is stored would be `1004`.

   ```